Air Source Heat Pumps (ASHP)

 An air source heat pump is a low-carbon heating source.
 It uses a refrigeration cycle to move heat from the air outside and transfers it as useable heat in your home.

-Air source heat pumps, like boilers, are a heat source, but they deliver lower temperatures than a boiler.
+Air source heat pumps, like boilers, are a heat source.
 As such, they ideally need to be carefully designed into well-insulated, airtight homes to ensure optimum efficiency.

 There are two main types of air source heat pump:

-• Air to water heat pumps are used in wet central heating systems to heat radiators, underfloor heating and sometimes to generate hot water.
+- Air to water heat pumps are used in wet central heating systems to heat radiators, underfloor heating and hot water.

 As a company, we deal with air to water systems only.